ABBA Museum & Pop House in Stockholm, Sweden

 We began the evening by making our way through the museums.
 The main attraction is of course ABBA The Museum, but first we passed through a special exhibition about the Eurovision Song Contest.

 For those who are unfamiliar with it, the Eurovision Song Contest is an annual competition where the nations of Europe each submit an original song and then each country votes on which one they like the best.
 It’s like American Idol, if American Idol featured more ridiculous costumes & dancing, with a hefty side of geopolitical intrigue when it comes to which countries vote for each other.
 ABBA famously won the contest in 1974 with Waterloo, catapulting them to stardom.
-Despite my general lack of enthusiasm for most pop music, Eurovision is a glorious display of everything that is amazing & hilarious about Europe at the same time.
+Despite my general lack of enthusiasm for most pop music, Eurovision is a glorious display of everything amazing & hilarious about Europe at the same time.
 If you’ve never seen it, you must watch it someday.

 The special Eurovision exhibition at the Pop House had costumes & props from winners, along with the history of the event.
-My favorite display was of course from my favorite Eurovision winner of all time, courtesy of Lordi, a hard rock/metal band from Finland that miraculously managed to win the event in 2006 with the song “Hard Rock Hallelujah.
+My favorite display was, of course, from my favorite Eurovision winner of all time, courtesy of Lordi, a hard rock/metal band from Finland that miraculously managed to win the event in 2006 with the song “Hard Rock Hallelujah.
 Let us pause now to relive that magical night.

 After the Eurovision exhibition, we headed to the centerpiece museum, ABBA The Museum.